Looking for the best things to do in Venice? Don’t miss this step-by-step guide.

 Visit St Mark’s Square

 St Mark’s Square, also known as Piazza San Marco, is the heart of Venice.
-The square is home to iconic Venice landmarks like the St Mark’s Basilica, Doge’s Palace and the St Mark’s Campanile.
+The square is home to iconic Italian landmarks like the St Mark’s Basilica, Doge’s Palace and the St Mark’s Campanile.

 The square sits on the Grand Canal and extends into an area known as the Piazzetta along the San Marco Basin.
 The two areas form the social, religious and political centre of Venice.

 It has always played an essential part in Venice’s history, and surrounding it are a few elaborately decorated buildings with arched walkways.
 If you’re visiting Venice for the first time, this is a great place to start exploring the city.

 It’s the perfect place for people-watching, grabbing a bite to eat and taking in the architectural wonders of Venice.
 A visit to St Mark’s Square is one of the most popular things to do in Venice.

 Venice is well-known throughout Italy for having some of the county’s best (and most distinctive) cuisine.
 Some of that is down to its location – the Venice Lagoon is a source of high-quality local fish caught daily and has shaped the city’s culinary scene throughout the centuries.

 Looking for an iconic Venetian dish to try?
 Opt for Baccala Mantecato – a local delicacy made from salted cod, garlic, parsley, potatoes and cream and blended together to create a mousse that’s usually eaten with crostini bread.

 Some other delicacies found in Venetian cuisine include goose and lobster.
 The Veneto Region also has some of the best vineyards in Italy and is famous for producing Prosecco (bottoms up!).